ChrisChrisLoLo/banime40/README.md

     - A modular top ("mod top™") system is used, allowing you to print and swap out the top piece of the case, depending on what layout you wish to use
 - VIA Compatible *
     - hex file can be found in the firmware section
+    - VIA json available to be sidedloaded with VIAL
     - QMK PR planned

 ## Supported Layouts